Rasbats/DR_pi/README.md

 3. Using DR_pi (Generate) select the GPX you exported.
 4. With the second file dialogue save the GPX+DR as a different GPX file.
 5. Use Route Manager to import the route + DR positions.

+The plugin now has the ability to accept a multi-leg route.

 Mike